What states require you to collect sales tax on clothing?

 Alaska

-Apparel designed solely for athletic or protective use is taxable no matter the sales price.
+Note that apparel designed solely for athletic or protective use is taxable no matter the sales price, as are accessories such as handbags and jewelry.
 Examples of taxable apparel include athletic uniforms, bowling shoes, and cleated athletic shoes.
-Accessories such as hair notions, handbags, and jewelry are also subject to sales tax.
+There’s a list of exempt and taxable apparel and fabric goods on the Massachusetts Department of Revenue website.

-Clothing is generally exempt from Minnesota sales and use tax, but the following products are generally taxable:
+Clothing suitable for general use is exempt from Minnesota sales and use tax, but a few categories of clothing are taxable.
+Minnesota sales tax applies to the following products:

 - Clothing accessories